Continuous Covers on Symplectic Manifolds: Continuous and smooth covers

 The notation $F < G$ expresses that $F$ is a partition of unity subordinated to the cover $G$. \end{Definition}

-\begin{Remark} The last definition makes sense for a measurable function $F$.
-However, the smoothness condition on each $F_t$ is required for the forthcoming definition of the Poisson bracket invariant.
-It is unclear to what extend the continuity requirement of $F$ in the variable $t$ restricts the set of partitions of unity for which the Poisson bracket invariant is well-defined; it might be superfluous.
-Condition (2) plays a role in the proofs of a few results of this paper by allowing us to deform $U$ a little while keeping a given $F$ fixed; we were not able to come up with arguments working without this condition.
+\begin{Remark} Condition (2) plays a role in the proofs of a few results of this paper by allowing us to deform $U$ a little while keeping a given $F$ fixed; we were not able to come up with arguments working without this condition.
 Note that we recover the usual notion of partition of unity by taking $T$ to be a finite set of points with the counting measure. \end{Remark} \begin{Theorem} Each continuous cover admits a partition of unity. \end{Theorem}